 New T&T students teaching within the College of Arts and Humanities on a graduate assistantship contract will be assigned a faculty supervisor by the T&T Program Director in consultation with the Chair of the department in which they will teach.
-Recipients will be required to attend a T&T GTA orientation prior to the start of the fall semester.
 They are also required to attend a variety of workshops and events hosted by the T&T program throughout the year focused on professionalism.

 Students assigned to teach courses in the Department of English will be supervised by faculty members in the Department.
-The Chair, Dr. Trey Philpotts (trey.philpotts@ucf.edu; 407-823-5329), can provide more information about specific policies and procedures for English GTA assignments.
+The Chair, Dr. Trey Philpotts (trey.philpotts@ucf.edu; 407-823-

+5329), can provide more information about specific policies and procedures for English GTA assignments.